fabyo0/pos-app/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct.

 ---